-While there are environmental laws, regulations and guidelines affecting the Corporation's operations in Grand Cayman, Turks and Caicos Islands, and Belize, they are less extensive than the laws, regulations and guidelines in Canada.
-The United Kingdom's ratification of the United Nations Framework Convention on Climate Change and its Kyoto Protocol, however, were extended to the Cayman Islands and Belize in 2007 and 2003, respectively.
+While there are environmental laws, regulations and guidelines affecting the Corporation's operations in Grand Cayman and Turks and Caicos Islands, they are less extensive than the laws, regulations and guidelines in Canada.
+The United Kingdom's ratification of the United Nations Framework Convention on Climate Change and its Kyoto Protocol, however, were extended to the Cayman Islands in 2007.
 This framework aims to reduce GHG emissions produced by certain industries.
-Specific details on the regulations implementing the protocol have yet to be released by the governments of these countries and, accordingly, Caribbean Utilities and Belize Electricity are currently unable to assess the financial impact of compliance with the framework of the protocol.
+Specific details on the regulations implementing the protocol have yet to be released by the local government of the Cayman Islands and, accordingly, Caribbean Utilities is currently unable to assess the financial impact of compliance with the framework of the protocol.

-All of the energy requirements of Caribbean Utilities and Fortis Turks and Caicos and about 2% of the energy requirements of Belize Electricity are sourced from in-house diesel-powered and, to a lesser extent, gas-turbine generation.
+All of the energy requirements of Caribbean Utilities and Fortis Turks and Caicos are sourced from in-house diesel-powered generation.
 Newly installed diesel generators at Caribbean Utilities and Fortis Turks and Caicos have incorporated improvements to generate electricity in a more efficient and environmentally friendly manner.
 Newly installed generators have also been designed to provide an increased output per gallon consumed than the older generators.
 The height of exhaust stacks have been increased and improved exhaust systems installed to maximize sound attenuation, and optimize exhaust plume dispersion thereby improving local air quality in accordance with what the utilities believe to be the best industry practice.
 The use of diesel oil versus heavy fuel oil also results in significantly lower levels of exhaust emissions.
 The utilities also purchase and store diesel fuel and/or lubricating oil in bulk thereby decreasing the environmental risks associated with fuel and/or oil handling.
 Investments have been made in containment areas for the bulk storage of diesel fuel which have been designed to prevent the fuel from coming into contact with soil or groundwater.
 Caribbean Utilities also uses an underground fuel pipeline for the delivery of fuel from suppliers' distribution terminals on the coast of Grand Cayman to the day-tank holding facilities at the Company's generating plant.
 The pipeline eliminates the need for road transport of fuel along coastline roads.